RubenDeLeeuw/esp32_AWS/README.md

 ### Creating a Thing

-We start bij creating a thing. you can do this by going to https://us-west-2.console.aws.amazon.com/console/home?region=us-west-2#. go to IoT core => lanege => thing.
+We start bij creating a thing. you can do this by going to https://us-west-2.console.aws.amazon.com/console/home?region=us-west-2#. go to IoT core => manege => thing.
 And create a new thing.
 The name  is not important but make sure you remember it.
 When your thing is created you create a new certificate for this thing and download the 3 keys you are given, put these in a safe place where you can find them easily back becuase we need them later and if you lose them you need to create a thing again.

 ### .ino Code